Definition of

 A Spanish mountain

-In Spain we find the Pico del Veleta , the fourth highest in the country and the second highest in its mountain range , surpassed only by Teide , in Tenerife ; Mulhacén , in Sierra Nevada ; and Aneto , in the Pyrenees .
-The Pico del Veleta rises to 3,395.68 metres above sea level and is located in Granada , one of the most important Andalusian provinces internationally, partly because it was the birthplace of one of the most significant poets in history, Federico García Lorca, as well as the land where his life was taken in such a tragic and unjust way.
+In Spain we find the Pico del Veleta , the fourth highest in the country and the second in its mountain range , only surpassed by Teide , in Tenerife ; Mulhacén , in Sierra Nevada ; and Aneto , in the Pyrenees .
+The Pico del Veleta rises to 3,395.68 meters above sea level and is located in Granada , one of the most important Andalusian provinces internationally, partly because it was the birthplace of one of the most significant poets in history. , Federico García Lorca, as well as the land where his life was taken in such a tragic and unjust way.

-Despite what it may seem, the name of this peak does not refer to the aforementioned instrument for calculating the direction of the wind, but rather comes from the Arabic term balata , which can be defined as "balate, cut, cut", and refers to the marked cuts, some with slopes of up to 500 meters, which can be seen on three of its faces.
-In addition, it is important to understand that this word is masculine, unlike the previous one ( el Veleta).
+Despite what it may seem, the name of this peak does not refer to the aforementioned instrument for calculating the direction of the wind, but rather comes from the Arabic term balata , which can be defined as "balate, slash, cut", and refers to to the marked pits, some with slopes of up to 500 meters, which can be seen on three of their faces.
+Furthermore, it is important to understand that this word is masculine, unlike the previous one ( El Veleta).

-Among the most interesting features of Pico del Veleta is an area of permafrost with fossil ice that appears to date back 13,000 years, when the last glaciation occurred.
-It is worth mentioning that permafrost areas are permanently frozen, although not always with ice or snow.
+Among the most interesting features of Pico del Veleta we find an area of permafrost with fossil ice that seems to come from 13,000 years ago, when the last ice age occurred.
+It is worth mentioning that permafrost zones are permanently frozen, although not always with ice or snow.

-The Pico del Veleta is an ideal place for lovers of downhill skiing, extreme and cross-country skiing, hiking, climbing and mountaineering, thanks to having the highest slopes in the entire Sierra Nevada mountain range, some areas of snow and others of rock.
-In addition, every year at the beginning of August a marathon is held that ends at the Puerto del Veleta .
+Pico del Veleta is an ideal place for lovers of downhill, extreme and cross-country skiing, hiking, climbing and mountaineering, thanks to having the highest slopes in the entire Sierra Nevada mountain range, some areas of snow and other rock.
+In addition, every year a marathon is held at the beginning of August that ends in Puerto del Veleta .